Transport in the Soviet Union: Civil aviation

 By the time Mikhail Gorbachev introduced perestroika and its reforms in the mid-1980s, permitting free speech and pluralism, Aeroflot had shown considerable growth.
-In 1950, air transportation only accounted for 1.2 percent of the total passenger transportation turnover in the Soviet Union, yet, by 1987, air travel accounted for 18.7 of that.
-It continues growing today.
+In 1950, air transportation only accounted for 1.2 percent of the total passenger transportation turnover in the Soviet Union, yet, by 1987, air travel accounted for 18.8 of that.
 After the Soviet Union broke up in 1991, Boris Yeltsin ushered in a new, free market economy.
 Foreign airlines were permitted to land in Russia and Aeroflot split into several sectors, including today's airline that bears the same name.
 It became a privatized company, and soon other airlines found their way into the Russian spotlight.
 Transaero Airlines and S7 (Sibir) Airlines commenced operations in mid-1992.
 In 1993, Transaero became the first Russian aircraft operator to receive Boeing airplanes.
 Transaero only operated three Russian built Tu-214 airplanes, the rest of their fleet consists of only the Boeing (747, 777, 767)—modernizing and Westernizing Russian aviation.
 S7, though originally operating more Soviet-built airplanes, currently fly only Airbus and Boeing types.
 Aeroflot, too, followed suit.
 Beginning in 1994, Aeroflot began taking deliveries of Western Airplanes.
 Aeroflot uses its Airbus and Boeing fleet primarily on Western routes to encourage Western passenger travel.
 In 2006, Aeroflot joined the global airline alliance SkyTeam, and in 2010, S7 joined a different global alliance, OneWorld.
 The Soviet aviation industry has unequivocally shifted to adapt more modern and Western philosophies of air travel, although it was the inventive Soviet style of air transportation that helped build Russia, its industries, and its widespread global influence into what it is today.